sybila/biodivine-aeon-py/README.md

  - Using static integration is more "stable" since the library will use a known version of Z3 tested by us.
-However, Z3 will need to be built during the first compilation, which can take ~30min (subsequent builds should be faster thanks to the build cache).
+However, Z3 will need to be built during the first compilation, which can take ~30 min (subsequent builds should be faster thanks to the build cache).
 You can also encounter build errors if there are issues with your C/C++ toolchain.
 To use the static linking method, you'll need to add extra commandline arguments when building the library (see below).